Easy Penne Pomodoro (Tomato Basil Pasta Recipe)

 Instructions

-- In a large skillet, heat olive oil over medium heat.
-Saute minced garlic in the olive oil for 1-2 minutes, until slightly golden and fragrant.
+- Sautรฉ the Garlic: In a large skillet, heat the olive oil over medium heat.
+Add the minced garlic and sautรฉ for 1โ2 minutes, until lightly golden and fragrant.

-- Add whole tomatoes, salt, and pepper.
-Cook over medium heat, breaking apart the tomatoes with a wooden spoon.
+- Cook the Tomatoes: Add the whole peeled tomatoes (including juices), salt, and pepper to the skillet.
+Break apart the tomatoes using a wooden spoon.

-- Use an immersion blender to break down the sauce to desired consistency, leaving some small pieces of tomato.
+- Blend the Sauce: Remove the basil leaves.
+Use an immersion blender to blend the sauce to your desired consistency, leaving some small tomato pieces for texture.

-- Meanwhile, bring a large pot of heavily salted water to a rapid boil and cook penne pasta to al dente (a slight bite to it).
-Drain pasta in a colander, but do not rinse!.
+- Cook the Pasta: Meanwhile, bring a large pot of heavily salted water to a boil.
+Cook the penne pasta until al dente according to package directions.
+Drain (do not rinse).

 Donna’s Notes